Lord Baltimore: Founder of Maryland

 After Lord Baltimore's reinstatement to rule, Governor Charles Calvert tried to assure the assembly in 1722 that Baltimore stood to them "as a bountyfull Indulgent Father toward a dutiful Deserving son."
 But Baltimore's veto of acts passed by the assembly, and attempts to reassert his rights such as taxing exports of tobacco, alienated the colonists.
 Baltimore tried to improve matters by changing governors but unhappiness with his policies persisted.
 In November, 1732, Charles, the fifth Lord Baltimore, arrived in Annapolis for a six-month visit.
 He consented to an act establishing paper money, backed by tobacco export, in an effort to improve the economy.
 But he persisted in reviving the system of collecting rents and in maintaining fees to office-holders.
 When Frederick, the sixth Lord Baltimore, died in 1771, his will proclaimed the new proprietor to be his illegitimate son, Henry Harford.
 Harford was proprietor when the last governor, Robert Eden, was overthrown in 1775 at the Start of the American Revolution.
 Ironically, it was a descendant of another Calvert who would have an influence into modern times, while Lord Baltimore's old feudal line dissolved.

-Sources: Christopher T. George, Baltimore Close Up (Arcadia Publishing), September 3, 1998; Alexander D. Mitchell IV, Baltimore Then and Now (Then & Now) (Thunder Bay Press), May 1, 2002.
+Sources: Christopher T. George, Baltimore Close Up (Arcadia Publishing), September 3, 1998; Alexander D. Mitchell IV, Baltimore Then and Now (Then & Now) (Thunder Bay Press), May 1, 2002; historical markers provided courtesy State of Maryland, Maryland State Archives, and Maryland Historical Trust.

 Site search Web search